NVIDIA/NeMo/docs/sources/source/nlp/asr-improvement.rst

 :cite:`li2019jasper` trained on Librispeech dataset :cite:`panayotov2015librispeech`.
 To download the Librispeech dataset, see :ref:`LibriSpeech_dataset`.
 To obtain the pretrained Jasper model, see :ref:`Jasper_model`.
-Librispeech training dataset consists of three parts -- train-clean-100, train-clean-360 and train-clean-500 which give 281k training examples in total.
+Librispeech training dataset consists of three parts: train-clean-100, train-clean-360, and train-clean-500 which give 281k training examples in total.
 To augment this data we used two techniques:

 * We split all training data into 10 folds and trained 10 Jasper models in cross-validation manner: a model was trained on 9 folds and used to make ASR predictions for the remaining fold.